jszmajda/tofu/README.md

 - Integration with Amazon Bedrock for AI model access
 - Support for multiple AI models, including Claude 3.5 Haiku and Claude 3.5 Sonnet versions
 - Real-time streaming of AI responses
-- Conversation management and history
+- Conversation management with drag-and-drop reordering
+- Markdown support in messages with syntax highlighting
+- Dark mode support with customizable themes
+- Export conversations to JSON or Markdown
+- System prompt customization
+- Token usage tracking and cost calculation
+- Obsidian vault integration for loading document content
 - Cross-platform compatibility (Windows, macOS, Linux)

 The application is built using Electron, React, and TypeScript, providing a robust and maintainable codebase.
 It leverages Electron Forge for building and packaging, ensuring a streamlined development and distribution process.